-Usually, the benefits from a Long-Term Care Insurance policy are tax-free and, in some cases, premiums can be tax-deductible.
+Usually, the benefits from a Long-Term Care Insurance policy are tax-free, and, in some cases, premiums can be tax-deductible.
 All tax-qualified Long-Term Care Insurance benefits will come to you tax-free in most cases.
 The insurance companies that pay these benefits are required by the Internal Revenue Service (IRS) to provide claimants with a FORM 1099-LTC.
-This is used to report the payments made by Long-Term Care Insurance policies, hybrid policies and life insurance with an accelerated death benefit for long-term care services.
+This form is used to report to the IRS the payments made by Long-Term Care Insurance policies, hybrid policies, and life insurance with an accelerated death benefit for long-term care services.
 The insurance companies typically will issue these special 1099 forms in January for the previous tax year.

 Preparing Your Taxes

-If you are preparing your own taxes make sure you order or download the Instructions for Form 1099-LTC from the Internal Revenue Service.
 You can request free tax forms and guides by calling the IRS at 1-800-TAX-Form or 1-800-829-3676.
+If you prepare your own taxes, make sure you order or download the Instructions for Form 1099-LTC from the Internal Revenue Service.
 Otherwise, your tax preparer should have access to this form.